coopachupa/Project-3-/README.md

 ![image](https://github.com/user-attachments/assets/6967eefc-5254-4766-bba0-8a8b992fb5d4)

 ## Introduction
 "DATA" is a 501(c)(3) non-profit agency that conducts objective, nonpartisan research and delivers insights that decision-makers can trust.
-Most of our funding has been through grants, fundraisers and donations.
+Our funding consists of grants, fundraisers and donations.
 Over the years, we have experienced funding challenges and have decided to offset our expenses by extablishing a for-profit subsidiary called Data_Grinders.

 ## Overview of the Project & It's Purpose
 Data_Grinders was decided upon because of a mutual interest in the Coffee Business.
-Our team wanted to take a deeper look at the variables associated with the Coffee industry in our country and their connections to other factors/countries of interest.
-We sought to answer the questions to make decisions about the quality of product we want to present, our budget and vendor availablilty.
+Our team wanted to take a deeper look at the variables associated with the Coffee industry within our country and the connections to other countries of interest.
+We sought to answer the following questions to make decisions about the quality of product we want to present as well as deciding factors regarding budget and vendor availablilty.

 ##### Ashley
 1. How have coffee imports and exports changed over time?
 (2013 – 2023)